jackjliew/ai-openscale/monitor-overview.md

 ## Working with data
 {: #mo-work-data}

 1. Now you will provide information about your model and training data; click **Next**.
+For more information about training data, see [Why does {{site.data.keyword.aios_short}} need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata)

     ![Prepare explanation](images/config-what-monitor.png)